“GOOD, OLD FASHIONED WAYS KEEP HEARTS SWEET, HEADS SANE, HANDS BUSY.” Louisa May Alcott.

-Well this is a day I’ve been waiting for since I began blogging!
-I LOVE baking CAKES!
 And when I began blogging, I happened upon a couple of blogs that featured a group known as The Cake Slice Bakers.
 They always featured some amazing cakes, yet I could not find much information about them.
 A secret society of cake bakers?
 I wanted in!
 I am so fortunate to have been invited to be a member.
-The women in this group are fun and fabulous bakers and you can find them listed at The Cake Slice Bakers.
-What book are we baking from? . . . . .
+The women in this group are fun and fabulous bakers and you can find them listed at The Cake Slice .
+In the 2012-2013 season, we baked from . . . . .

 Shoo-fly cake is a twist on the Pennsylvania Dutch classic, Shoo-fly Pie.
 This is a scrumptious cake made with blackstrap molasses and warm spices, and topped with a sweet, buttery crumb.
 It’s been said that when the pies were left on the window sill to cool, the molasses would attract flies, which were then shoo’d away.
 Thus the name. . . . . shoo fly!